emaloney/CleanroomLogger/README.md

 The `RotatingLogFileConfiguration` can also be used to specify `synchronousMode`, a set of `LogFilter`s to apply, and one or more custom `LogFormatter`s.

-##### Combining Configurations
+##### Multiple Configurations

-CleanroomLogger also supports passing multiple configurations.
-This allows you to combine the behavior of different configurations.
+CleanroomLogger also supports multiple configurations, allowing different logging behaviors to be in use simultaneously.

+Whenever a message is logged, every [`LogConfiguration`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Protocols/LogConfiguration.html) is consulted separately and given a chance to process the message.
+By supplying a [`minimumSeverity`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Protocols/LogConfiguration.html#/s:vP15CleanroomLogger16LogConfiguration15minimumSeverityOS_11LogSeverity) and unique set of [`LogFilter`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Protocols/LogConfiguration.html#/s:vP15CleanroomLogger16LogConfiguration7filtersGSaPS_9LogFilter__)s, each configuration can specify its own logic for screening out unwanted messages.
+Surviving messages are then passed to the configuration's `LogFormatter`s, each in turn, until one returns a non-`nil` string.
+That string—the formatted log message—is ultimately passed to one or more `LogRecorder`s for writing to some underlying logging facility.

+> Note that each configuration is a self-contained, stand-alone entity.
+None of the settings, behaviors or actions of a given `LogConfiguration` will affect any other.

-For example, to add a debug mode `XcodeLogConfiguration` to the `rotatingConf` declared above, you could write:
+For an example of how this works, imagine adding a debug mode `XcodeLogConfiguration` to the `rotatingConf` declared above.
+You could do this by writing:

 ```swift
 Log.enable(configuration: [XcodeLogConfiguration(debugMode: true), rotatingConf])
 ```

-In this example, both the `XcodeLogConfiguration` and the `RotatingLogFileConfiguration` will be consulted as logging occurs.
+In this example, both the [`XcodeLogConfiguration`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Classes/XcodeLogConfiguration.html) and the [`RotatingLogFileConfiguration`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Classes/RotatingLogFileConfiguration.html) will be consulted as each logging call occurs.
 Because the `XcodeLogConfiguration` is declared with `debugMode: true`, it will operate in `synchronousMode` while `rotatingConf` will operate asynchronously.

+Further, the `XcodeLogConfiguration` will result in messages being logged via the Unified Logging System (if available) and/or the running process's `stdout` and `stderr` streams.
+The `RotatingLogFileConfiguration`, on the other hand, results in messages being written to a file.

+Finally, each configuration results in a different message format being used.

 ##### Implementing Your Own Configuration